DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 That’s all, folks!
 You are set to traverse into another modded world of Skyrim.

-If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in [TPF Discord server](https://discord.gg/tpf)'s _#tpf-addons-support_ channel.
-If you have experienced a bug during your walkthrough, jump in [*Bugs*](DOCUMENTATION.md#bugs) section first.
+If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in [TPF Discord server](https://discord.gg/tpf)'s _#tpf-de-manual-support_ channel.
+If you have experienced an in-game bug during your walkthrough, jump in [*Bugs*](DOCUMENTATION.md#bugs) section first.

 If you want to help me, don't forget to endorse the add-on’s page on Nexus and write something positive for me to read (I am happy to hear from people in Discord too).
 If you want to help even more, you can donate to me (via PayPal) by pressing [here](https://www.paypal.com/donate?hosted_button_id=9K4MGQC23DRYL).

-I will post about updates for the add-on in _#the-addons-updates_ channel.
+I will post about updates for the add-on in _#updates_ channel.

 If you are interested in changing TPF’s default ENB to what I use personally or just to learn about my preference in ENBs, continue with the [ENB](#enb) section.